Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

-[onCompletion] operator, unlike [catch], does not handle the exception.
+The [onCompletion] operator, unlike [catch], does not handle the exception.
 As we can see from the above example code, the exception still flows downstream.
-It will be delivered to further `onCompletion` operators and can be handled with `catch` operator.
+It will be delivered to further `onCompletion` operators and can be handled with a `catch` operator.

 #### Upstream exceptions only

-Just like [catch] operator, [onCompletion] sees only exception coming from upstream and does not see downstream exceptions.
+Just like the [catch] operator, [onCompletion] only sees exceptions coming from upstream and does not see downstream exceptions.
 For example, run the following code:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">